jozsef-vesza/JVRBaseTableViewDataSource/README.md

 JVRBaseTableViewDataSource
 ==========================

 A basic, reusable and expandable UITableViewDataSource class, to take the clutter out of your UITableView classes.
 To use it, you will also need a class that conforms to the JVRCellConfiguratorDelegate, which will setup the individual cells, for the table view.
+For details about the usage, see the simple examples below, or refer to the example project.

 ### Example for a cell configurator